compomics/ms2pip/README.md

 folder, we provide a host of Python scripts to convert common search engine output files to a PEPREC file.

+To start from a FASTA file, see [fasta2speclib](http://compomics.github.io/projects/ms2pip_c/wiki/fasta2speclib).

 #### MGF file (optional)
 Optionally, an MGF file with measured spectra can be passed to MS²PIP.
 In this